zowe/docs-site/docs/extend/extend-apiml/create-apiml-extension.md

 ## API ML Services with Class Path Extension Support

-For API ML services with extension support, extension executables can be loaded by setting the shared library path variable that corresponds to the services.
+For API ML services with extension support, extension executables can be loaded by setting the shared library path variable that corresponds to the particular service.

 |Service          |Extension directory environment variable|
 |-----------------|----------------------------------------|